bidiweb/webchannel/commit.md

 ##Flow control
-1. For this discussion, we assume client and server message-delivery are push-based, async APIs (similar to WebSocket), and delivered messages are saved in an ordered queue of some kind owned by the application.
+1. For this discussion, we assume client and server message-delivery are push-based, async APIs (similar to WebSocket).
+2. For a sender, non-committed messages are saved in an ordered queue of some kind owned by the application if the application relies on this protocol to recover from peer failures.
-2. The sender, once a commit is issued, should check the "pending message queue" (issued after the last commit has been acked), and enter into a suspending state to stop or slow down if the queue reaches a certain limit.
+3. The sender, once a commit is issued, should check the number of "pending messages" (issued after the last commit has been acked), and enter into a suspending state to stop or slow down if the size reaches a certain limit.
    When an ack comes back, the sender may exit from such a state and resume.
-3. The receiver may generate a push-back signal to the sender by delaying the ack for the most recent commit.
+4. The receiver may generate a push-back signal to the sender by delaying the ack for the most recent commit.
 Newly-arrived messages still need to be delivered to the application while an ack is pending.